 Having a child with diabetes, going back to school, and managing diabetes in school means anxiety and maybe even a bit of a panic attack for us T1D parents.

 I do not know about you mama, but I get extremely anxious that another person is going to be looking over my daughter for almost the entire day, and not having this control over her diabetes can be very scary.

-From my experience, when Amanda started Preschool in the Fall of 2018, I had to train the school nurse and the teachers on how to manage her diabetes.
+From my experience, when my daughter started Preschool in the Fall of 2018, I had to train the school nurse and the teachers on how to manage her diabetes.
 Amanda was the first preschooler with diabetes, so this was a new thing for them.

 Although this was a new thing for them, the school was very accommodating to our needs as parents, and the communications between us was amazing.

 Side note: I used to be a special education teacher, so I KNOW how hard it is to be a parent of a child with a disability.
 I used to see the concerns in parent’s eyes, and now that my own child has a condition, I totally get where they were coming from.

 Let’s talk more about how to manage your child’s diabetes at school.

 1. First Visit to the School Nurse or School Personnel

 Your nurse will be and has to be your BFF.
 You need to talk to the school personal, see the school setting, and figure out how is the care to students with type 1 diabetes.

-When my daughter started going to Pre-K, I had to go to her school to speak to the nurse and teachers.
+When my daughter started going to Preschool, I had to go to her school to speak to the nurse and teachers.
 I had to explain her medical condition, how her participation in school was going to be and how we manage her blood glucose levels at home.

 On your visit to the school nurse, you need to hand over your child’s supplies.
 These supplies NEED to stay in the school for the entire year.
 Your Endo team should always provide duplicate or more quantity of the supplies since one portion needs to be in your home and another goes to the school.